ryurongliu/poem-art/README.md

 - 500mAh 3.7V battery
 - Arduino IDE

-1. Make sure your Arduino IDE has the proper libraries and packages needed to use the ESP32. (helpful video [here]()).
+1. Make sure your Arduino IDE has the proper libraries and packages needed to use the ESP32 (helpful video [here](https://www.youtube.com/watch?v=adLUgmCJKnM)).
 2. Download and open [poem.ino](poem.ino).
 3. Upload to your device and enjoy!